Siri Berg

 Siri Berg (September 14, 1921 – April 8, 2020) was a Swedish-born American abstract artist and teacher.
-Berg's work is included in the permanent collection of the Guggenheim Museum in New York, as well as the National Museum of American Jewish History, and Coca-Cola.
+Berg's work is included in the permanent collection of the Guggenheim Museum in New York, as well as the National Museum of American Jewish History.

 Early life

 Berg was born Siri Schlossman in September 1921 in Stockholm, Sweden, the daughter of Henia (Gassler) and Arthur Schlossman, who both worked in business.
 Her father was from Germany and her mother from Poland.
 She earned her bachelor's degree in art and architecture in Brussels.
 At age 19 in 1940, she traveled to New York City on her own.
 The trip took 28 days on a freighter with eight passengers.
 Her aunt met her in New York City at Columbus Circle, and her parents made the voyage six months later.

 Career

 In New York, she worked in fashion and store window design for Franklin Simon & Co. as well as private clients before transitioning to focus on art in the early 1970s.
-Berg lived in Riverdale when she started painting in 1961.
+Berg lived in Riverdale in New York City when she started painting in 1961.
 She created the series "Cycle of Life" in 1967 tracing the life cycle from the embryo through youth, maturity, and old age.
 In 1979, she gave a lecture at Brandeis University National Women's Committee Riverdale Chapter's annual Study Group party which focused on the 10 year development of her art.
 She transitioned from a studio in her home in Riverdale to a studio in the Soho Arts district in 1981.

 Berg taught color theory at Parsons School of Design for over 25 years.
 Berg was a member of the American Abstract Artists group (AAA).